-An investor who purchases a call believes that the underlying stock price will rise and that he or she will be able to profit from the price appreciation by purchasing calls.
-An investor who purchases a call can control the underlying stock and profit from its appreciation while limiting the loss to the amount of the premium paid for the calls.
-Buying calls allows investors to maximize their leverage, and they may realize a more significant percentage return based on their investment.
-An investor may also elect to purchase a call to lock in a purchase price for a security if the investor currently lacks the funds required to purchase the security but will have the funds available in the near future.
-When looking to establish a position, buyers must determine:
+An investor who purchases a call believes that the underlying stock price will rise and that they will be able to profit from the price appreciation by purchasing calls.
+An investor who purchases a call can control the underlying stock and profit from its appreciation while limiting their loss to the amount of the premium paid for the calls.
+Buying calls allows the investor to maximize their leverage and they may realize a more significant percentage return based on their investment.
+An investor also may elect to purchase a call to lock in a purchase price for a security if the investor currently lacks the funds required to purchase the security but will have the funds available in the near future.
+When looking to establish a position, the buyer must determine their:

-MAXIMUM GAIN FOR A LONG CALL
+MAXIMUM GAIN LONG CALLS

-When an investor has a long call position, the maximum gain is always unlimited.
-The investor profits from a rise in the stock price.
-Because there is no limit to how high a stock price may rise, the maximum gain is unlimited just as if the investor had purchased the stock.
+When an investor has a long call position, their maximum gain is always unlimited.
+They profit from a rise in the stock price.
+Since there is no limit to how high a stock price may rise, their maximum gain is unlimited just as if they had purchased the stock.

-MAXIMUM LOSS FOR A LONG CALL
+MAXIMUM LOSS LONG CALLS

-Whenever an investor is long, or owns a stock, the maximum loss is always limited to the amount that has been invested.
-When an investor purchases a call option, the amount paid for the option, or the premium, is always going to be the maximum loss.
+Whenever an investor is long or owns a stock, their maximum loss is always limited to the amount they invested.
+When an investor purchases a call option, the amount they pay for the option or their premium is always going to be their maximum loss.

-BREAKEVEN POINT FOR A LONG CALL
+DETERMINING THE BREAKEVEN FOR LONG CALLS

-An investor who has purchased calls must determine where the stock price must be at expiration in order to break even on the transaction.
+An investor who has purchased calls must determine where the stock price must be at expiration in order for the investor to break even on the transaction.
 An investor who has purchased calls has paid the premium to the seller in the hopes that the stock price will rise.
-The stock must appreciate by enough to cover the cost of the investor's option premium in order for the investor to break even at expiration.
-To determine an investor's breakeven point on a long call, use the following formula:
+The stock must appreciate by enough to cover the cost of the investor's option premium in order for them to break even at expiration.
+To determine an investor's break-even point on a long call, use the following formula:

-breakeven = strike price + premium
+Breakeven = Strike price + premium

-An investor has established the following option position: Long 1 XYZ May 30 call at 3.
-The investor's maximum gain, maximum loss, and breakeven will be:
+An investor has established the following option position:

+Long 1 XYZ May 30 call at 3